Help! My Anxious Child Cries When Dropped Off at Daycare

 cries when dropped off

-You might wonder, Why is my child the only one who gets hysterical every time I try to drop her off?
+You might wonder, “Why is my child the only one who gets hysterical whenever I try to drop her off?”

-It’s heart-wrenching and embarrassing to pry your child away from you when they are experiencing separation anxiety.
+It can be heart-wrenching and embarrassing to pry your child away from you when they are experiencing separation anxiety.
 And inconvenient when you’ve got a time constraint.
 What can you do to help your kids work through this?

 Is it normal for a young child to cry at daycare or school?

 Children go through predictable phases of separation anxiety.
-For example, babies often experience separation anxiety around 7 months.
+For example, babies often experience separation anxiety around seven months.
 This usually improves before their first birthday.
 Many other children have another phase between 18 months and 2 ½ years of age.

 That said, it’s important to also realize life changes can bring about new struggles with separation anxiety, regardless of your child’s age.
-Maybe your child never felt separation anxiety as a baby and did great with daycare, but it’s perfectly normal when they start a new school to suddenly experience separation anxiety and an unprecedented fear of school.
+Maybe your child never felt separation anxiety as a baby and did great with daycare.
+Still, it’s perfectly normal when they start a new school to suddenly experience separation anxiety and an unprecedented fear of school.
 Likewise, a new baby sibling or a parent’s divorce could also trigger separation anxiety.
 All of these things could lead to crying at daycare or school.

 When separation anxiety signals a need for help